xwzndream/rm-wow-chat/README.md

 ### Q: How to modify user data?

-A: After opening the app and logging in, enter the personal information and change it
+A: After opening the application, enter your personal information and make changes

 More questions can be sent to tikunga01@gmail.com.
 Contact us for